 In this situation, you should fill out the form requesting a hearing and explain that your child doesn’t owe the money on the judgment.
 Then have your child sign that form and file it with the court.
 This also should be done within three days of your receiving the garnishment summons.

 When you go to court, you will need bank statements and pay stubs to offer the court as evidence to prove that the monies in the account are from an exempt source or that they belong to somebody else.
 If it is your child’s money in the account, then you will need to explain this to the judge.

-A legal proceeding like this is tricky – even for a lawyer.
+A legal proceeding like this is tricky – even for a bankruptcy attorney.
 You should strongly consider legal representation.
 I have another free report available for you about how to be certain all of your money in the bank account is from one of the exempt sources.
-Please let us know if you would like to receive that report, as well.
+Simply fill out the form on this page to let us know if you would like to receive that report, as well.

 Another possible defense is that the money frozen by the collection agency, with its bank garnishment, may be exempt based upon the value of all of your property.
 This is a complex objection to make, as you need to request a hearing and claim your exemptions for all of your property, including the money in the bank.
 I recommend you obtain an attorney’s advice and help before trying to prove that all of your property is exempt.

 If the money in the bank account has already been delivered to the collection agency/creditor, you are probably too late to save that money.
 However, you can still take steps to protect your money in the future.
 Once you file a bankruptcy, the creditor cannot continue to garnish your accounts.
 When a bankruptcy is filed, you may even be able to obtain a refund of some of the money garnished from you!

 In the mean time, you should change your finances to a “cash basis” This means that you do not have your paycheck electronically deposited into a bank account but receive a paper check, cash the check, and pay your bills with cash and/or money orders.